dreamgrove/dreamgrove/content/balance/Compendium.md

 To clear up any confusion, it should be noted that in general you should use, as your spender:

- - Starsurge when there is a single target/
+ - Starsurge when there is a single target.
  - Starfall when there are 2 or more targets.

-You should still follow the priorities listed [above](#st) in the case of Starweaver procs.
+ The only time that you would use starfall in single target situations is if you can proc {{< spell 393961 "Primordial Arcanic Pulsar" >}} by using a {{< spell 393942 "Starweaver's Warp" >}} proc.

 <div id="filler">